The FY 2024 PTRG application period is now closed.

 If there are insufficient funds available to fully fund the initial possible grant amount of the last district to qualify for the grant, a revised calculation is made.
 The final district qualifying may receive a grant equal to the remaining funds appropriated for PTRG.
 The abatement amount for that district is backed into by dividing the grant amount possible by the Property Tax Multiplier.

-Property tax relief grant amounts received in FY 20 will be included in future calculations of those districts' Base Funding Minimum amounts, per 18-8.15 of the School Code.
-However, a change to be noted per Public Act 101 – 0017 requires participating districts to abate taxes for 2 consecutive years in order to receive the grant in their Base Funding Minimum.
+Property Tax Relief Grant amounts received in FY 2024 will be included in future calculations of those districts' Base Funding Minimum amounts, per 18-8.15 of the School Code.
+Per Public Act 101 – 0017, participating districts are required to abate taxes for 2 consecutive years to receive the grant in their Base Funding Minimum.
 Failure to abate in the second year will result in the removal of the grant from the district's Base Funding Minimum in the following and all future years.

 Future grant amounts are subject to appropriations.